 - Routine medical, optical, dental treatments

 - Cancelling or missing a trip due to a business obligation i.e. needing to have a business meeting rather than taking the flight.

 - Inability of a Tour operator to complete a Tour due to deficiency in numbers to undertake Tour

 - Financial Default of airline, tour operator, related service partners, accommodation facilities.

 - Taking a flight in a non-scheduled chartered plane, unless agreed with insurer

 Pre-existing medical condition exclusions have been removed in some policies, and as long as the doctor says you are fit to travel, that is acceptable to insurers.

 Business Insurance Specialists is an expert provider of Corporate Travel insurance.
 We appreciate the difference in coverage between policies and have access to all the insurers in the Corporate Travel market.

-For a Corporate Travel insurance quotation, please contact us today.
+For a Corporate Travel insurance quotation, please complete our online form or contact us today.